 The majority of problems with indoor air is caused by dirty air conditioning ducts.
 HVAC systems are common in homes and provide air conditioning year-round.
-Air is circulated through the ductwork providing cool air in the summer and warm air in the winter.
-Over time, this ductwork become a nesting ground for all type of debris, bacteria, and microbes.
+Air is circulated through the duct work providing cool air in the summer and warm air in the winter.
+Over time, this duct work become a nesting ground for all type of debris, bacteria, and microbes.
 These bacteria and microbes are known to be harmful to humans, especially to those who suffer with upper respiratory problems such as asthma or allergy suffers.
 Even people considered to be perfectly healthy can suffer illnesses due to dirty ducts.
-So, it is important to have your ducts cleaned as often as needed depending on your HVAC usage, the occupants, and flooring.
+So, it is important to have your ducts cleaned as often as needed.
+It all depends on your HVAC usage, the occupants, and flooring.

 How do ducts become dirty?

 Before you ever move into your home, either newly constructed or a complete home improvement project, you may already have dust and debris collected in your ducts.
-During home construction, especially in the summer, contractors would likely run the air-conditioning to keep cool while hanging drywall, trim detail, etc. Cutting drywall and wood trim release dust particles in the atmosphere which will likely find its way into the return vent of the HVAC system.
-This air is then force through the cooling system pushing dirty air back into the home while leaving particles in the duckwork along the way.
+During home construction, especially in the summer, contractors would likely run the air-conditioning to keep cool.
+Yes, the unit is running while they are hanging drywall, trim detail, etc. Cutting drywall and wood trim release dust particles in the atmosphere.
+The debris will surely find its way into the return vent of the HVAC system.
+This air is then force through the cooling system pushing dirty air back into the home while leaving particles in the duct work along the way.

 The impact of dirty ducts on your health and the Heating, Ventilation & Air Conditioning system (HVAC)